panda-re/panda/panda/plugins/osi_linux/utils/kernelinfo_gdb/README.md

 ## How does this work?

-This crux of this is python script run inside of gdb.
+This crux of this is python script run inside of gdb to gather DWARF symbols.

-That script creates a command `kernel_info`.
-That command takes an argument for the file to output to.
-Otherwise it prints to stdout.
+That script creates a command `kernel_info` which runs a bunch of GDB commands to gather information from the DWARF symbols and output it.

-Inside of the script you can see the gdb magic required to get offsets and whatnot for kernel information.

 ## How do I use it?